 • Those with concurring and undiagnosed mental illness

 • Those who have a family history of addiction

 • Individuals affected by depression and severe anxiety

-There are many treatments available at Genesis Recovery, and the first that we begin with is detoxification from heroin and any other substances our client comes into our treatment center addicted to.
+There are many treatments available for heroin addiction at Genesis Recovery.
+We begin with detoxification, which helps remove heroin and other addictive substances from your system.
 It’s important that you let your intake counselor and detox team know what other drugs or substances you’ve used recently.
 Therapy requires a clear mind and the ability to think objectively, which is why detoxification is so crucial.
 We have a no tolerance policy at Genesis Recovery that makes no excuses and will not allow any substance abuse during your treatment.
-We know that after your detox treatment is complete, our one on one counseling sessions are easier to integrate and allow for more connection between the therapist and addict.
+We know that after your detox treatment is complete, our one-on-one counseling sessions allow for more connection with your therapist.

-Our therapists will look for specific personality traits, learning methods, concurring mental health conditions and interactions that are most effective for each client.
-They will help each client uncover their past experiences that lead them to their addiction and everything in their lives that has suffered since the start of their addiction.
+Our therapists look for specific personality traits, learning methods, concurring mental health conditions and interactions that are most effective for each client.
+They will help each client uncover the past experiences that led them to their addiction, as well as explore the events in their lives that have occurred since the start of their addiction.

-The 12-steps established in this Christian-based program allow those addicted to drugs and alcohol to admit that they have a problem and to accept the challenges that come with it.
+The 12 steps established in this Christian-based program allow individuals addicted to drugs and alcohol to admit that they have a problem and to accept the challenges facing them.
 During these 12-step meetings, our clients will learn the meaning of the steps and how they can call on the coping mechanisms they have learned in their sessions here at Genesis.
 Within these meetings, we build community and human connection as we share our experiences and listen to the struggles of our peers.

 If you or someone you love is suffering from a heroin addiction, please call Genesis Recovery today at (619) 797-7319 and find a safe place to unlock the spiritual path to recovery.